MEET TOMASZ DRYBALA

 • Neurochemical feedback loops

-• Cognitive bias and behavioral patterns
+• Cognitive bias and behavioural patterns

 How internal chemistry reinforces biases such as overconfidence, confirmation bias, the sunk cost fallacy, and others, even in data-rich environments